mrezasoltani/mrezasoltani.github.io/_pages/Course/module_6.md

   ### Dictionary Methods
   - get():	            Returns the value of the specified key
-  - items():	        Returns a list containing a tuple for each key value pair
+  - items():	        Returns a list containing a tuple for each key-value pair
   - keys():	        Returns a list containing the dictionary's keys
   - values():	        Returns a list of all the values in the dictionary
   - update():	        Updates the dictionary with the specified key-value pairs